kr55/azure-elastic-jobs-manager-docs/docs/features/create-step.md

 - **Description**: This multiplier increases the interval between retries exponentially to reach up to the Maximum Retry Interval.
 - **Default Value**: 2

+{: .note }
-Note: These are default values except for Max Parallelism which has a default value of 0 meaning null (unlimited parallel executions allowed).
+These are default values except for Max Parallelism which has a default value of 0 meaning null (unlimited parallel executions allowed).

 ## Configuring Job Step Output to Database Table